 Considering the aforementioned use cases from the travel and hospitality industry that are widely using AI, there will be few latent potential areas in the industry that will adopt AI in the future:

 There is no doubt that we will see many travel and hospitality organizations using AI for intelligent recommendations and launching their own chatbots.
 It's already been suggested that Expedia is next on the list, but it appears to be focusing on business travel rather than vacationers.
+We can also expect to see change on the visual marketing side with new AI models being able to modify picture instantly.
+For exemple, real estate agents have been using it to do virtual home staging of interiors and we can really see this concept apply for hotels.

 With a greater need for structure and less desire for discovery, it certainly makes sense that AI would be more suited to business travelers.
 Specifically, it could help simplify the booking process for businesses and eliminate discrepancies in employee spending.
 By reducing costs and improving efficiency, two of the main benefits, AI could begin to infiltrate business travel even more than leisure over the next 12 months.